inn4science/perigord/README.md

 You will ether use testnet with 5 pre-generated accounts or use truffle and an arbitrary number of accounts.
 To use testnet, leave url, keystore and passphrase and comment out other lines.
 Run launch_geth_testnet.sh from scripts directory.

-To use truffle, run ganache, comment out keystore and passphrase. url should point to the port where ganache is running.
+To use Truffle, run Ganache, comment out keystore and passphrase. url should point to the port where ganache is running.
 For example:

 ````
  url: HTTP://127.0.0.1:7545